Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Diabetes, both type 1 and type 2, is the most common cause of kidney disease.
 Type 1 is more likely to lead to ESRD.

-There are 5 stages of diabetic nephropathy.
+There are five stages of diabetic nephropathy.
 The final stage is ESRD.
 Progress from one stage to the next can take many years.

 Both high blood pressure and high blood sugar damage the kidneys.

 If you have diabetes, it’s important to be checked regularly for kidney disease.
-To do this, your health care provider will monitor the waste products in your urine.
-You will also have blood tests.
-Your health care provider will test your urine to check for a protein called albumin.
+To do this, your healthcare provider will monitor the waste products in your blood and urine.
+Your healthcare provider will test your urine to check for a protein called albumin.
 Normally, urine should not contain any albumin.
 Having even a small amount of albumin in your urine is a sign that early kidney damage is present.

 Treatment may include: